 The Studentship recipient should outline their plans in the application (see below) and if selected, spend 2-3 months working to incorporate the resources into OpenWorm.
 They will be assigned a mentor from the project to help ensure the resources are well integrated with our existing online content.

 While in exceptional cases an applicant could propose to use data that is not yet released, we fully acknowledge the importance of getting peer reviewed publications as part of a PhD/postdoc, and these activities should take priority when deciding how/when data should be released.
 Given the short timeline for the studentship projects, there is a need to avoid a situation where public release of data by a lab is held up due to publication delays.
 Therefore it is best if the data is already in the public domain at the time of application.

 The applications will be judged based on:

-Applications for the 2021 Studentship Call are open.
-There will be 2 studentships on offer in this round.
+Applications for the 2021 Studentship Call are now closed.

 Individuals and organizations who wish to support this work can now sponsor an OpenWorm Studentship.
 Donations can be made on this page.